Skip to Main Content

 Students will be expected to draw on knowledge and understanding of the entire course of study to show a deeper understanding of the interconnections between topics.

-Coursework involves a compulsory 4 day residential field trip.
+Fieldwork involves a compulsory 4 day residential field trip.

 This course provides an ideal base for employment, for example, ecology and wildlife conservation, land management, town planning, architecture, forestry, geology or climatology.
 Students could work for a charity like Greenpeace or work for a Wildlife Trust.
 There are also opportunities in environmental management, education or law.